matthewmoscou/Emo/README.md

 python redundans.py -f Emo_MaSuRCA_v1.fa -o Emo_redundans -t 72 --nocleaning --nogapclosing > Emo_redundans.log 2>&1 &
 ```

-Using BUSCO, we found that the resulting non-redudant set contained 91.0% complete BUSCO genes (41.3% singletons, 49.7% duplicated, 2.6% fragmented, and 6.4% missing genes) based on `StringTie` gene models.
+Using BUSCO, we found that the resulting non-redundant set contained 91.0% complete BUSCO genes (41.3% singletons, 49.7% duplicated, 2.6% fragmented, and 6.4% missing genes) based on `StringTie` gene models.
 As this did not significantly improve the number of duplicated genes, we dropped this approach at this stage.

 #### Distribution of GC percent in *Ecdeiocolea monostachya*
 In sequencing genes from grass species, several groups found that the grasses have a bimodal distribution of GC content in genes.
 To investigate if genes in *Ecdeiocolea monostachya* experience a similar phenomena, we evaluated the distribution of GC content in Cufflinks predicted genes.